California Guide

 Tim Grayson (D)

-Good voting record in Assembly, except for supporting SB 1207 (2023) to enact restrictive labeling on cannabis products.
+Good voting record in Assembly, except for supporting AB 1207 (2023) to enact restrictive labeling on cannabis products (as many lawmakers did).

 State Assembly District 16